 Chiggers are the juvenile form of a species of mite that belongs to the Trombiculidae family.
 They attach themselves to humans and feed on skin cells, which can lead to itching.

-According to the Entomology Department at the University of Kentucky, these mites commonly attach where the skin is thin, wrinkled, or tender.
+According to older research from the Entomology Department at the University of Kentucky, these mites commonly attach where the skin is thin, wrinkled, or tender.
 They also commonly attach in areas where clothing is tight.

-Chiggers are very small and are almost impossible to see with the naked eye.
-At around 1/50th of an inch in size, most people require a magnifying glass to spot them.
+Chiggers are very small and almost impossible to see with the naked eye.
+At around 1/50th of an inch in size, most people need a magnifying glass to spot them.
 These mites resemble tiny spiders, are red in color, and tend to cluster in groups on a person’s skin.
-They are only really visible when in groups.
+They are usually only visible to the naked eye when in groups.

-Chiggers are most common in spring and fall months.
-While chiggers can be found across the United States, they are more common in the warmer southern and mid-western states.
+Chiggers are most common in the spring and fall months.
+While chiggers live across the United States, they are more common in the warmer Southern and Midwestern states.

 Common places to find chiggers include: